LejhandG/python-mini-games/README.md

 ### Email OTP Auth
 A GUI app that sends an email with a One-Time Password (OTP) and allows you to verify it within the app.

+### Trivia Game
+A trivia quiz game that fetches questions from the Trivia API and presents them in a Tkinter GUI.

 ## Installation

 1. **Clone the repository**: